Rupert Scofield: Personal life

-Scofield hosts The Social Enterprise Podcast, a monthly podcast that explores the challenges of starting, building and running a social enterprise.
+Scofield hosted The Social Enterprise Podcast, a monthly podcast that explored the challenges of starting, building and running a social enterprise.

 His book, The Social Entrepreneur's Handbook: How to Start, Build and Run a Business that Improves the World (McGraw-Hill, 2011), tells the story of how FINCA was built in addition to providing guidance on building social businesses.